Home | Browse Topics | Family law | Family violence and elder abuse | Police Safety Orders: Immediate, short-term protection against family violence

 There are three requirements before a PSO can be made:

-• Family relationship – You and the other person must be in, or have been in, a family relationship (for what this means, see “Types of relationships covered by the family violence laws” in this chapter).
+- Family relationship – You and the other person must be in, or have been in, a family relationship (see: “Types of relationships covered by family violence laws”).

 The police don’t need agreement (consent) from you, the person at risk, to make the order.